-As of July 31, 2012, we had unrecognized tax benefits of \$3.9 million associated with our U.S. federal and California research and development tax credits.
+As of July 31, 2013, we had unrecognized tax benefits of \$6.7 million associated with our U.S. federal and California research and development tax credits.
+We are unable to estimate when any cash settlement with a taxing authority might occur.